Foundation Board of Directors

 Peter Young, AM

-In July 2013, Peter formally joined Standard Life Investments as their Australasia Chairman.
-Peter is also currently a Non-Executive Director of the Sydney Theatre Company, and a member of the Barangaroo Delivery Authority Board.
+Mr Young formally joined Standard Life Investments in 2013 as their Australasia Chairman.
+He is also currently a non-executive director of the Sydney Theatre Company, and a member of the Barangaroo Delivery Authority Board.

 He is a recipient of the Centenary Medal and in 2008 was appointed a Member of the Order of Australia (AM) for his services to business and commerce.